- Department of Public Health

 Course availability; Course Requirements; Deciding what courses to take

-Similarly: Will more sections of HSC XXX open?
+Similarly: Will more sections of PH XXX open?
 I am waitlisted.

 Financial Aid, the Library, Graduation, and Other Questions